Calibrating Generative Models to Distributional Constraints: Case-studies with Diverse Models, Data, and Constraints

-As a third example, we calibrate a language model that generates short children's stories to remove gender bias.
-TinyStories-33M is an autoregressive transformer trained on children’s stories generated by GPT-3.5 and GPT4 \citep{eldan2023tinystories}.
+As a third example, we calibrate a large language model to generate short children's stories with reduced gender bias. \gemmaName is a nine-billion-parameter autoregressive transformer post-trained for instruction following \citet{team2024gemma}.
 We find significant imbalances in prompt-conditional generations that introduce a character's profession.
-For example, only 16\% of stories beginning ``Once upon a time there was a lawyer'' feature a female lawyer, whereas 41\% of U.S. attorneys were women in 2024 \citep{ABA_2024}.
+For example, only 18\% of stories beginning ``Once upon a time there was a lawyer'' feature a female lawyer, whereas 41\% of U.S. attorneys were women in 2024 \citep{ABA_2024}.

-\textbf{Gender parity as a calibration constraint and conditional calibration.} We evaluate whether CGM can eliminate profession-specific gender imbalance in stories completed from the prompt ``\texttt{Once upon a time there was a <profession>}'' across eight professions that exhibit gender bias under the base model: doctor, lawyer, teacher, pilot, chef, scientist, nurse, and artist.
-In contrast to earlier experiments, this requires \emph{conditional} calibration: for each profession $i$ with prompt $\text{prompt}_i$, we aim to find $\theta$ such that $\mathbb{E}_{p_\theta}[\mbh(\mbx) \mid \text{prompt}_i] = 0$, where $\mbx$ represents a completed story, and $\mbh(\mbx) \in \{-1, 0, 1\}$ encodes the character's gender (\texttt{male}, \texttt{ambiguous}, or \texttt{female}, respectively).
-Rather than fine-tuning a separate model for each profession, we amortize training costs by fine-tuning a single model with the sum of CGM losses for each condition.
+\textbf{Gender parity as a conditional calibration constraint.} We begin with a prompt from \citet{eldan2023tinystories} to generate a short children's story and adapt it to specify the protagonist's profession.
+To quantify and correct gender imbalance, we define a statistic $\mbh(\mbx)\in\{-1,0,1\}$ encoding (\texttt{male}, \texttt{ambiguous}, \texttt{female}) and impose a profession-conditional parity constraint: for each profession $i$, we target $\mathbb{E}_{p_\theta}[\mbh(\mbx)\mid \text{prompt}_i]=0$.

+We first attempt to modify the prompt to request male and female characters with equal probability.
+This reduces imbalance but leaves substantial miscalibration (Figure~\ref{app:fig:prompt_compare}), which we address with CGM.
+Rather than fine-tuning a separate model for each profession, we fine-tune a single LoRA adapter \citep{hu2022lora} by minimizing the sum of prompt-conditional CGM losses across all calibrated professions.

-\textbf{Results on explicitly calibrated professions.} Both CGM-reward and CGM-relax reduce gender imbalance, as measured by the average absolute per-profession frequency difference (\Cref{fig:tinystories}A).
-As expected, decreasing the regularization strength $\lambda$ improves constraint satisfaction at the cost of greater distance to the base-model, as measured by symmetrized KL.
-Notably, even the least-regularized model attains a low symmetrized KL of 1.7, which corresponds to an average token log-probability difference of $<0.01$ nats/token.
-Appendix~\ref{app:subsec:tinystories-examples} provides example generations before and after fine-tuning showing no visible degradation in story quality.
+\textbf{Results on explicitly calibrated professions.} Both CGM-reward and CGM-relax reduce gender imbalance, measured as the average absolute per-profession frequency difference (\Cref{fig:stories}A) over five replicates per model.
+As expected, decreasing the regularization strength $\lambda$ improves constraint satisfaction at the cost of greater distance to the base model, as measured by symmetric KL.
+Notably, even the least-regularized model attains symmetric KL ${<}1.7$, corresponding to an average token log-probability difference of ${<}0.01$ nats/token.
+Appendix~\ref{app:subsec:gemma-examples} provides example generations before and after fine-tuning, showing no degradation in story quality.